jcaillon/valet/docs/content/docs/300.libraries/fs.md

 - A hard link is a directory entry that associates a new pathname with an existing file (inode + data block) on a file system.

-This function allows to create a symbolic link on Windows as well as on Unix.
+See `windows::createLink` for Windows.

 - $1: **linked path** _as string_:
       the path to link to (the original file)
 - $2: **link path** _as string_:
       the path where to create the link
 - $3: hard link _as boolean_:
+      (optional) Can be set using the variable `_OPTION_HARD_LINK`.
-      (optional) true to create a hard link, false to create a symbolic link (defaults to false)
+      True to create a hard link, false to create a symbolic link (defaults to false)
 - $4: force _as boolean_:
+      (optional) Can be set using the variable `_OPTION_FORCE`.
-      (optional) true to overwrite the link or file if it already exists.
+      True to overwrite the link or file if it already exists.
       Otherwise, the function will fail on an existing link.
       (defaults to true)